 Family & Community Support

 Finally, we could not achieve our goal without the help of our families and community.
 This group supports our efforts by helping students complete Fitness Calendars at home, sending in healthy birthday treats, making sure students bring healthy snacks, volunteering for and participating in our annual Family Fitness Night, as well as being a part of Operation Healthy North Park which is held in May.

 I am truly grateful for the support that has allowed us to receive this prestigious award.
 Our banner hangs on our gymnasium wall and it is a constant reminder of our commitment to healthy choices for life!
-If you would like to learn more about our program, visit my website.

 About Let’s Move!
 Active Schools